RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>36</sup> But I said unto you, That ye also have seen me, and believe not.
 <sup>37</sup> All that the Father giveth me shall come to me; and him that cometh to me I will in no wise cast out.
 <sup>38</sup> For I came down from heaven, not to do mine own will, but the will of him that sent me.
-<sup>39</sup> And this is the Father’s will which hath sent me, that of all which he hath given me I should lose nothing , but should raise it up again at the last day.
+<sup>39</sup> And this is the Father’s will which hath sent me, that of all which he hath given me I should lose nothing, but should raise it up again at the last day.
 <sup>40</sup> And this is the will of him that sent me, that every one which seeth the Son, and believeth on him, may have everlasting life: and I will raise him up at the last day.
 <sup>41</sup> The Jews then murmured at him, because he said, I am the bread which came down from heaven.
 <sup>42</sup> And they said, Is not this Jesus, the son of Joseph, whose father and mother we know? how is it then that he saith, I came down from heaven?